juhariis/juhariis.github.io/index.md

-A companion to  [What's Hiding in Data](https://hidingindata.wordpress.com/) with all the tl;dr details.
+Starting to move from [What's Hiding in Data](https://hidingindata.wordpress.com/) on WordPress to over here, but it will take some time..

-And at the moment very much under construction and experimentation..
+The posts:

 <ul>
   {% for post in site.posts %}